Have you ever seen the guys at the gym who have jacked upper bodies and bulging quads, but twigs below the knees?

 - Keeping your shoulders down and your core engaged, lift your heels so you’re standing on your toes.

-Benefits: This is a good endurance exercise for your calves, and also helps improve total-body coordination, Kelley says.
+Jumping rope is a good endurance exercise for your calves, and also helps improve total-body coordination, Kelley says.

 - Holding a dumbbell in each hand, stand tall with your feet shoulder-width apart.